hostnet/css-sniffer/README.md

  2 | Text should use " as quotes.
 --------------------------------------------------------------------------------
 ```
+> Some builtin sniffs are pretty opinionated.
+If you disagree you have two options: open an issue to change the current behavior or write your own sniff.

 Installation
 ------------
+**Using phar (recommended)**

+Download the phar that is attached to the [latest release of the sniffer](https://github.com/hostnet/css-sniffer/releases).

+**Using composer**

 * `$ composer require --dev hostnet/css-sniffer`
 * This library follows [semantic versioning](http://semver.org/) strictly.
-> For now, we only have a composer installation.
-A single-file-executable is planned for the future.

 Documentation
 -------------